 For any SDSURF vehicle, rental car, or personal vehicle used for travel in a foreign territory on SDSURF business, auto liability and physical damage coverage must be purchased in advance from a reputable insurance company, prior to entering that country.
 Since foreign insurance coverage and programs are individualized, the auto insurance purchased must be applicable to all foreign territories within the route of travel.

-Effective January 1, 2015, the claimant may be reimbursed for business use of a privately owned automobile at the not-to-exceed rate of fifty-seven and a half cents (57.5¢) per mile (The rate for 2014 was 56¢).
+Effective January 1, 2016, the claimant may be reimbursed for business use of a privately owned automobile at the not-to-exceed rate of fifty-four (54¢) per mile (The rate for 2015 was 57.5¢).
 Please note that some grants and/or contracts may require more restrictive reimbursement rates.
 Check with the SR administrator for clarification.
 Persons authorized to use their private vehicle for SDSU Research Foundation-managed business are required to submit mileage and parking reimbursement claims on SDSU Research Foundation’s Mileage Reimbursement Claim form.
 The requestor is authorized to use this form whenever the expense is for mileage and parking expenses only.
 When mileage plus a meal and incidental expense allowance is requested, SDSU Research Foundation’s Travel Reimbursement Request form must be used.

 Each mileage reimbursement claim is audited for compliance with SDSU Research Foundation travel policies.
 If a reimbursement claim requires adjustments or corrections totaling less than ten dollars, accounts payable makes the adjustment and issues the check for the correct amount.
 Accounts payable staff notifies the requester of adjustments only when the adjusted amount is equal to or greater than ten dollars.
 In these instances, accounts payable returns the request with an explanation of the adjustment to the requester.
 If able to provide additional receipts and/or explanation for the disallowed expense, the requester may resubmit the check request to the SR administrator, who approves and then forwards to accounts payable for processing.